-David E. Ahdoot joined the firm in September 2007 and since that time, his practice has focused on representing labor unions at the intersection of labor law, bankruptcy, arbitration, litigation, dispute resolution, and film finance matters.
+David E. Ahdoot joined the firm in September 2007 and represents labor unions at the intersection of labor law, bankruptcy, arbitration, litigation, dispute resolution, and film finance matters.
 Mr. Ahdoot has been a partner since 2013 and currently serves on the Firm’s Management Committee.

-In resolving these issues, Mr. Ahdoot synthesizes elements of labor, bankruptcy, and entertainment law, the Uniform Commercial Code and the United States Copyright Act.
-His film industry work reflects a blend of creative and pragmatic analysis geared towards solving complex issues in order to increase collections for Guild-represented employees.
-Mr. Ahdoot is involved in the active enforcement of Guild contractual obligations that extend beyond insolvency and participated in both state and federal litigation matters, foreclosure sales, and various negotiations with industry employers.
+In his work, Mr. Ahdoot integrates various legal disciplines, including state and federal litigation, labor law, bankruptcy law, entertainment finance and intellectual property.
+His film industry advice and counsel work reflects a blend of creative and pragmatic analysis geared towards solving complex issues.
+Mr. Ahdoot has advanced client interests in both state and federal litigation matters, arbitration and various negotiations with film industry employers.

 He is a member of the AFL-CIO Lawyers Coordinating Committee, the Financial Lawyers Conference, the American Bankruptcy Institute, along with Labor Law, Bankruptcy, Entertainment Law, and Intellectual Property Sections of the American, California and Los Angeles County Bar Associations.

 Outside of the law, Mr. Ahdoot spends his time with his family, hiking, practicing yoga, playing guitar and reading massive amounts of fiction.